-In accordance with Government Auditing Standards, we have also issued our report dated March 11, 2022 on our consideration of the Water and Wastewater Department of the City of Decatur, Arkansas's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Water and Wastewater Department of the City of Decatur, Arkansas's internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated March 8, 2023 on our consideration of the Water and Wastewater Department of the City of Decatur, Arkansas's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Water and Wastewater Department of the City of Decatur, Arkansas's internal control over financial reporting and compliance.